 If all the green criteria are met, the study will progress from the internal pilot to the full trial unchanged.
 If any of the amber criteria are met, we will take remedial action and the study will be amended to address the issues raised.
-If any of the red criteria are met, the study will stop.
+If any of the red criteria are met, we will discuss urgently with the Trial Steering Committee and the funder and consider all remedial actions, including discontinuation.